yas-sim/handwritten-japanese-ocr/README.md

 ![OCR demo](./resources/ocr-demo.gif)

-### Required DL models to run this demo
+### Required DL Models to Run This Demo

-The demo expects the following model in the Intermediate Representation (IR) format:
+The demo expects the following models in the Intermediate Representation (IR) format:

    * handwritten-japanese-recognition-0001
    * text-detection-0003

 You can download those models from OpenVINO [Open Model Zoo](https://github.com/opencv/open_model_zoo).
-In the `models.lst` are the list of appropriate models for this demo that can be obtained via `Model downloader`.
+In the `models.lst` is the list of appropriate models for this demo that can be obtained via `Model downloader`.
 Please see more information about `Model downloader` [here](../../../tools/downloader/README.md).

-## How to run
+## How to Run

 (Assuming you have successfully installed and setup OpenVINO 2020.2.
-If you haven't done it yet, go to OpenVINO web page and follow the [*Get Started*](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started) guide to do it)
+If you haven't, go to the OpenVINO web page and follow the [*Get Started*](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started) guide to do it.)

 ### 1. Install dependencies
 The demo depends on: